EricWVGG/sanity-instagram-do/README.md

 - go to `/packages/sanity-instagram-do/post` and run `npm run build`
 - then run `node -e 'import("./lib/index.js").then( loadedModule => loadedModule.main() )'`

-If it was successful, the 20 latest Instagram posts should now be in Sanity.
-Also, you can go the Site document; the access token should be refreshed with a new token that will last 60 days.
+If it was successful, the 20 latest Instagram posts should appear in Sanity.
+Also, go the Site document; the access token should be replaced with a new token that will last 60 days.
 That token is refreshed every time this script is run, so as long as you've got it on a cron for at least once every 59 days, it should stay fresh forever.

 ## To deploy…